sequentech/election-verifier/README.md

 ## Usage

-> :warning: **Note** You need to be running inside an `Ubuntu 20.04 LTS` operative system on a `x86_64` machine.
-You also need to have `openjdk` version 8 installed. `agora-verifier` is currently untested in other system configurations.
+You need to be running inside an `Ubuntu 20.04 LTS` operative system on a `x86_64` machine.
+You also need to have `openjdk` version 8 installed.
+`agora-verifier` is currently untested in other system configurations.

+If you don't have a tally to verify but you want to test `agora-verifier`, you can find an example of some tallies to verify in `testdata/` directory in this repository.
+Note that you need to use a matching software version of `agora-verifier` and this tally to make it work.

+In the `testdata/` directory, the tally `12.tar` is a valid election tally, and all the other tallies contain different kind of invalid errors that would make the verifier fail, showing some red color output and return a non-zero value.

+Finally, to perform recorded-as-cast verification in this testdata, note that a valid ballot tracker is `09684d8abd01c2227432bc6302e669fac4e4b3e7251f24c4a9c938683fa44705`.

 ### Performing `counted-as-recorded` verification